Top

 We Handle The Most Complex Divorce Cases

 Some divorces involve high conflict, significant shared assets, or business interests, making the process more complex.
-Disputes over custody can also add challenges, and approaching these situations with the right strategies is essential.
+Custody disputes can also add challenges, and approaching these situations with the right strategies is essential.
 As a divorce attorney in Minneapolis, we tailor our approach to your circumstances to address even the most complicated proceedings.

-Same-sex divorces can raise additional questions, especially regarding asset division for property gained before marriage was legally recognized, or around parental rights.
-Addressing these concerns calls for a clear understanding of both current and past legal frameworks to ensure fair treatment for everyone involved.
+Same-sex divorces can raise additional questions, especially regarding asset division for property gained before marriage was legally recognized or regarding parental rights.
+Addressing these concerns calls for a clear understanding of both current and past legal frameworks to help ensure fair treatment for everyone involved.

 When abuse allegations or reports of unsafe conditions are present, a legal team must act with care to maintain safety and fairness for all.
 We handle these matters with sensitivity and work to protect each person's dignity throughout the process.